 Display/size: Color/2 inches | Size: 5.1 x 2.4 x 0.6-inches | Weight: 5.4 ounces | Bluetooth/Handheld: Yes/Yes | I/M Readiness test: Yes | Displays live data: Yes | Number of keys: 4 | Warranty: 3 years

-Ancel's BD310 OBD scanner has a split personality that makes it just as good as a handheld scanner with a screen as connected to a phone or tablet via Bluetooth.
+The best OBD 2 scanner overall, Ancel's BD310 is just as good as a handheld scanner with a screen as it is when connected to a phone or tablet via Bluetooth.
 It can also augment the car's cockpit with a supplemental display.
 Think of it as freedom of scanning choice.

 At 5.1 x 2.4 x 0.6 inches and 5.4 ounces, the BD310 is small, lightweight and will disappear into a car's glove box.
 It has an icon-based 2.0-inch color display, a 56-inch cable and a magnetic back for attaching to a car dashboard or its vent with the included bracket.